ixofoundation/genesis/pandora-8/upgrade.md

     0.19.3

-if you have already switched out the binary is not a issue.
+if you have already switched out the binary please revert to 0.19.3 for this step

 ### 5. Exporting genesis (IXO user)